132nd-etcher/docs/EDLM proposal/intro.md

-* Consistent: the same content must **always** yield the same result, even on different computers, operating systems, or software versions (no more "locale" issue, translation issue, pages that resize themselves, ...);
+* Consistent: the same content must **always** yield the same result, even on different computers, operating systems, or software versions (no more "locale" issue, translation issue, pages that resize themselves, pictures all over the place, margins error, styling mismatches ...);
 * Uniformly formatted: **all** the documents in the library should have the same general layout, giving all documentation published by the //wing a visual identity of their own;